 Each half-day cruise includes narration on the history of the Alaska Natives who ventured into the sound in centuries past.
 Listen as the crew explains how the fjords have been transformed over the past 15,000 years.
 Learn about the various types of glaciers along the route and the history of the Harriman Expedition of 100 years ago that named many of the glaciers.

 In 2012, Phillips added the Glacier Quest Cruise, a new route that goes into Blackstone Bay.
-On this tour, you’ll see Blackstone and Beloit Glaciers, and do so in another catamaran with indoor seating, but which holds up to 149 passengers—about half the size of vessel used for the 26 Glaciers cruise.
-You’ll see seals, sea otters, whales, possibly bears and mountain goats.
+On this tour, you’ll see seven glaciers, including Blackstone and Beloit Glaciers in a catamaran with indoor seating, which holds up to 149 passengers—about half the size of the vessel used for the 26 Glaciers cruise.
+You’ll see seals, sea otters, possibly whales, bears and mountain goats.
 The tour also includes a hot lunch and narration provided by U.S. forest ranger.
-And, like the 26 Glaciers Cruise, there is a no-sea-sickness guarantee, so you can focus on all the wonders around you.
+And, like the 26 Glaciers Cruise, there is a no seasickness guarantee, so you can focus on all the wonders around you.